mannin35/CS-180-Project-5/README.md

 #### Interactions

 Used within `ApartmentsMessager` to allow the user to either import files for sending messages or export files for storing past conversations.
+Now uses the implementation from `ServerProcessor` and `Client` to do so.

 #### Testing